The Structure and Evolution of LRDs: Insights from JWST NIRSpec Medium and High Resolution Spectroscopy at $z\sim4$: Results

 \subsection{The Strength of Iron Lines of LRDs}

 The Fe~\textsc{II} emission lines are common and diagnostically important features in Type-I AGN spectra \citep{1977ApJ...215..733O,1985ApJ...288...94W,1992ApJS...80..109B}.
 In the standard AGN model, optical Fe~\textsc{II} emission is thought to originate in the outer part of the BLR \citep{2010ApJS..189...15K}.
 Their line shape and EW can reflect the physical conditions of the emitting clouds \citep{2004ApJ...615..610B}.
 Observationally, the optical Fe~\textsc{II} lines around H$\beta$ and [O~\textsc{III}] form the major part of Eigenvector1 \citep[or the quasar main sequence,][]{2004AJ....128.2603Y,2014Natur.513..210S}, exhibiting strong correlations between Fe~\textsc{II} strength, [O~\textsc{III}] EW, and other optical spectral properties.
 The Fe~\textsc{II} strength, quantified by the flux ratio $R_{\rm FeII} = F_{\rm Fe}/F_{\rm H\beta}$, is an important diagnostic for the Eddington ratio and black hole mass scaling relations.
+Recently, \cite{2025arXiv251216981T} reported weak Fe II emission, possibly a sign of metal-poor BLRs in high-redshift QSOs.

 In our sample, three sources have detected broad H$\beta$ emission, but none show a significant detection of the associated Fe~\textsc{II} lines.
 Adopting the $R_{\rm FeII}$ definition which estimate the Fe flux spanning from 4434 to 4684$\rm \AA$ from \cite{2022ApJS..263...42W} and \cite{2025ApJ...987...48P}, we estimate 3$\sigma$ upper limits for $R_{\rm FeII}$, shown as black filled circles in Figure \ref{fig: FWHM_Fe}.
 For comparison, the open circles represent the predicted $R_{\rm FeII}$ values inferred from the $\rm \lambda_{Edd}-R_{FeII}$ relation from the QSO sample from DESI QSOs by \cite{2025ApJ...987...48P}.
 Our upper limits lie systematically below these predictions.
 We further compile recent observational constraints on Fe lines in LRDs: \cite{2024arXiv241204557L} report detections of broad Fe~\textsc{II} lines, with line detection in 4434 to 4684$\rm \AA$, their LRD is unprecedented luminous; \cite{2025ApJ...994L...6T} detect four broad optical Fe~\textsc{II} lines in four sources, though not within the $R_{\rm FeII}$ calculation range; \cite{2025arXiv251000101D} and \cite{2025arXiv251000103T} detect narrower forbidden [Fe~\textsc{II}] lines.
 Compared to the distribution of SDSS QSOs, the measured (or constrained) Fe~\textsc{II} values in LRDs are generally lower than expected given their high Eddington ratios, indicating relatively weak permitted Fe~\textsc{II} emission in these systems.